We just reached 30,000 articles on this wiki! 🥳

 Oddities

 The Ferris wheels in the background of Casino Street Zone say "Sonic the Portable".
-This is because Sonic 4 was intended to be a mobile-only game by that title until Sega made the decision to make it a multiplatform release and tie it into the classic trilogy.
-However, the developers didn't bother to remove the mention of Sonic the Portable and just tried to blur it out.
-(They didn't do a very good job, needless to say.)
+According to Simon Thomley, this was because Sonic 4 was intended to be a mobile-only game by that title, until Sega repurposed the game into a sequel and tied it into the classic trilogy.
+However, the developers didn't bother to remove the mention of Sonic the Portable - they just tried to blur it out, not doing a good job to say the least.

 Version Differences